hfndb/cookware-headless-ice/docs/compacting-files.md

 ## Further revelations

 Of course this attempt to 'enlighten' you is not complete yet.
-Culture and philosophy 'strongly' encourage to preserve certain mysteries.
+Culture and philosophy 'strongly' encourages to preserve certain mysteries.
 I don't.
 However, to further explore the principle of compacting, this project needs some more attention as in adding a next feature.

 A next update of cookware-headless-ice will feature an added feature and some more revelations here that you might appreciate 😀